rkirkbride13/databases/music_library/artist_repo_class_recipe.md

     # Executes the SQL query:
     # SELECT id, name, genre FROM artists;

-    # Returns an array of Student objects.
+    # Returns an array of Artist objects.
   end

   def find(id)